hamzehkhazaei/ECE422-Proj2-StartKit/README.md

 the application.
 This directory is for your information and reference as the image (simpleweb) has already been build and pushed to [Docker Hub](https://hub.docker.com/r/henaras/simpleweb) repository.

-Following steps show how you can prepare the deployment environment on Cybera Cloud; briefly you need to
-1) provision Virtual Machines (VMs) on Cybera 2) install Docker on VMs 3) create a Swarm cluster of at least two of VMs and 4) deploy a web application on the Swarm cluster as microservices.
+Following steps show how you can prepare the deployment environment on Cybera Cloud; briefly you need to a) provision Virtual Machines (VMs) on Cybera b) install Docker on VMs c) create a Swarm cluster of at least two of VMs and d) deploy a web application on the Swarm cluster as microservices.

 Also this repository contains a base implementation of an HTTP client program that may be customized or extended according to your needs.

 Initial steps to accomplish your project:

 1. Create 3 VMs on Cybera cloud with the following specefications: